Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-EAOiEQn7E5A.md

 # [August 25th, 2020 Livestream](../2020-08-25.md)
 ## Q&A: What is expected for Tier 9?
 https://www.youtube.com/watch?v=EAOiEQn7E5A
-This question was possibly duplicated with a more recent answer: [April 27th, 2021 Livestream Q&A: Tier 9, any plan?](./yt-qTNbKJ6Ys0M.md) [https://www.youtube.com/watch?v=qTNbKJ6Ys0M](https://www.youtube.com/watch?v=qTNbKJ6Ys0M)
+This question was possibly duplicated with a more recent answer: [June 8th, 2021 Livestream Q&A: Tier 9, when?](./yt-vu1U6jodrJ4.md) [https://www.youtube.com/watch?v=vu1U6jodrJ4](https://www.youtube.com/watch?v=vu1U6jodrJ4)

 ### Topics